 It is an underground bistro where the warm and laid-back atmosphere will always enchant with good cheer.
 Guests (locals and tourists as well) adore their food and music, usually it is really hard to get a table there.

 I have already tasted everything from their menu, they have a good offer and serve delicious food in a moderate price.
-Despite its name (it was supposed to be a Cuban restaurant, but before opening they changed their mind) there is no Cuban food, but they have Indian and Serbian dishes and vegetarians meals as well.
-I adore their onion soup and the spicy rice balls filled with cheese, but I am usually in a big trouble, when time comes to choose.
+Despite its name (it was supposed to be a Cuban restaurant, but before opening they changed their mind) there is no Cuban food, but international kitchen: they have Indian and Serbian dishes and vegetarians meals as well.

-One of the places in Budapest where is good to have breakfast, lunch, a relaxing afternoon, dinner and an evening before a party!
+One of the places in Budapest where it’s good to have breakfast, lunch, a relaxing afternoon, dinner and an evening before a party!